Owner Role Guide

 The Owner is accountable for the project.
 Not just for setup and settings, but for the outcome: work shipped to the right standard, stakeholders aligned, and the team not blocked by process failures.
 Every project needs exactly one person who holds this accountability.
 That person is the Owner.

-This guide covers what Owners actually do in the process, not just what buttons they can click.
+This guide covers what Owners actually contribute to the process, not just what buttons they can click.
 For the full permissions matrix, see User Roles & Permissions.

 Responsibilities